sohail-eng/send-auto-emails/README.md

 ### 4. Running the Application

 #### Setting up files
-Before running the application, Please create `emails.txt` and `config.json` files, you can copy from `example-` files.
+Before running the application, Please create `emails-profile.txt` and `config.json` files, you can copy from `example-` files. replace `profile` with your profile number from config.

 #### Run Browser
 Please run chrome in debug mode, here is the code for linux, please find for windows by yourself.